andrew/ultimate-awesome/README.md

 - [awesome-celo](https://github.com/celo-org/awesome-celo) - A curated list of awesome Celo resources, libraries, tools and more.
 - [awesome-tech](https://github.com/chesapeaketechnology/awesome-tech) - Technology CTI used/uses/researched.
 - [awesome_articles](https://github.com/choeunhak/awesome_articles) - ⭐ High Quality Development Articles.
+- [awesome-face-detection-and-recognition](https://github.com/codingonion/awesome-face-detection-and-recognition) - A collection of some awesome public face detection and recognition projects.
 - [awesome-ARTificial](https://github.com/cruelpleasure/awesome-ARTificial) - ARTificial Intelligence / Machine Learning Tools for (Visual) Artist and Designer.
 - [awesome-programming-movie](https://github.com/damaiyatri/awesome-programming-movie) - A collection of incredible programming films that can inspire you.
 - [fintech-awesome-libraries](https://github.com/Davelexic/fintech-awesome-libraries) - Compilation of libraries that have been helpful for data analysis.